Kaypha/Kaypha/README.md

 - 👋 Hello, my name is Kepha Owanga
 - 👀 I’m a software developer and QA Analyst
-- 🌱 I love coding using flutter and Javascript.
+- 🌱 I love coding using PHP, flutter and Javascript.
 Current frameworks and libraries Im using are Laravel and React
-- 💞️ I’m looking to collaborate with startups...
 - 📫 You can reach me via email at owangakepha@gmail.com

 <!---